- Majors & Minors

 - Center for Academic Achievement

 - In the Community

 Join us from June 23–29, 2019

 The Exploring Legal Careers summer workshop is taught by Susquehanna University faculty with relevant backgrounds and experience in public law, public policy and competitive public speaking activities.
-Workshop attendees will explore the legal environment in contemporary America and learn how to research higher education programs dedicated to law and legal careers.
+Workshop attendees will explore a variety of legal careers, learning from practitioners, and consider these within the legal environment in contemporary America.

 You will learn about the structure of America's legal system and the political and legal foundations of current issues facing the country.

 Throughout the week, faculty will advise you on how to evaluate pre-law programs and on best practices for eventually gaining admission to law school.